RoxanaPetcu/SOLID/README.md

 1. **Background Document Generation**: Following insights from prior research, this step involves asking the LLM to create a document about the entity.
 This adds depth to the dialog and improves its quality.

-2. **Conversation Starter**: With the entity type, attributes, name, and background document in hand, the LLM generates the first line of the conversation.
+2. **Conversation Starter**: With the entity type, attributes, name, and background document in hand, the LLM will generate the first line of the conversation.

 ### Step 3: Intent-Aware Dialogs